sudsk/gcp-digital-healthcare/README.md

-# GCP reference architecture for a Digital Healthcare company
+# GCP data ingestion architecture for a Digital Healthcare company

 ## Table of contents
 - Overview